QuasiInteractive/penumbra-overture-coop/README.md

 One of you hosts, the other joins, and you play the campaign together in one shared world: shared physics, shared items, party level transitions, loot handovers — you can even hand your friend the pickaxe.
+Only way to current join each other is via Hamachi or RadminVPN. or any type of virtual lan server.

 **[Download the ready-to-play zip from Releases →](../../releases)** — extract it into your game's `redist` folder and the Multiplayer entry appears in the main